Drug Possession Charges

 Rest assured that Mr. Emkey understands the potential issues and how to protect your rights, whether you are accused of illegally possessing any controlled substance, such as:

-Understand and protect your rights by getting a free initial consultation with a drug crime defense lawyer.
+Understand and protect your rights by getting a Complementary initial consultation with a drug crime defense lawyer.
 We serve clients primarily in Berks County and southeastern Pennsylvania, and we accept phone calls from correctional institutions.
 Jail and off-site appointments are available by request, and we answer our calls 24 hours a day.

 Call our Reading office at (610) 200-6103— or use our online email form to contact us now.